BlockchainCommons/developer-web-site/_pages/envelope-features.md

 * **Expressions.** Envelope elements can be recognized as functions and parameters, allowing for the implementation of application-specific logic within Envelopes, facilitating responsive and adaptive data interactions.
 * **Requests/Responses.** Expressions can be wrapped up in [Requests](/envelope/request/), allowing for the communication between two entities.
 Responses can then be sent in reply to Requests.
-* **Sealed Transactions (GSTP).**  Requests and responses can be built up into the [Gordian Sealed Transaction Protocol](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-014-gstp.md) to support encrypted and authenticated communications across insecure channels such as QR codes and NFC, ensuring secure data exchanges even in vulnerable environments.
+* **Sealed Transactions (GSTP).**  Requests and responses can be built up into the [Gordian Sealed Transaction Protocol](/envelope/gstp/) to support encrypted and authenticated communications across insecure channels such as QR codes and NFC, ensuring secure data exchanges even in vulnerable environments.
+GSTP can manage state using [Encrypted State Continuations (ESC)](/envelope/esc/), which allow for local state to be stored in a distributed way.

 ### Data Management Support